mark91m12/PitE-AI-Tetris/README.md

 This is the project of the course "Python in the Enterprise", has been implemented an Artificial intelligence for the game [Tetris](https://en.wikipedia.org/wiki/Tetris) by using [DLV](https://en.wikipedia.org/wiki/DLV) and then through a Java Module link it with Python.

 ## Structure
-The structure of our project can be described with follow image
+The structure of our project can be described with follow image:

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/Mario181091/Mario_content/master/structure_project.png">